roboquant avatar

 /**

-* this method should return a Rating or null.
+* This method should return a rating value or null.

 */